coderFlameyosFlow/coderFlameyosFlow/README.md

 - **Visual Studio** Code

 Programming journey?
-Throughout my programming journey, **I've been a VERY fast learner in terms of Java and Kotlin** (Thanks to python speeding up my basic learning with stuff such as OOP).
+Throughout my programming journey, **I've been a VERY fast learner in terms of JVM** (Thanks to python speeding up my basic learning with stuff such as OOP).

-in only the first three months, I learnt about (big bois only):
+As of now I know:
 - Reflection
 - Intermediate level Java (stable, clean, performant and optimized code)
-- Bukkit and Spigot (fully) and **Paper** APIs (That excludes proxies and NMS)
+- Bukkit, Spigot and Paper Server APIs, and Velocity Proxy APIs (That excludes NMS)
-- Popular APIs such as VaultAPI
+- Popular APIs such as Vault API
 - How to write clean and optimized code
 - Experience with K2 Compiler (Kotlin new compiler)
 - Aikar's flags and Open J9 (Java)
+- HikariCP for SQL instead of java.sql

 I'm most likely learning other big things as you're reading this